tianshang486/mysql/intl.en-US/User Guide/Recovery/Restore MySQL data.md

 You can restore data of RDS for MySQL in either of the following ways:

--   Restore data to a clone instance.
+Restore data to a clone instance.
 For details, see this article.
--   Restore certain databases or tables rather than the entire instance.
-For details, see [Restore databases or tables for MySQL](https://www.alibabacloud.com/help/doc-detail/107685.htm).